Thursday, 24 February 2022

 Below; fuselage halves together with no issues and the lower wing section test fitted - stages 1-11 out the 22 build stages now completed so I'm approximately half-way through the build.
 Note the very restrained surface detailing- apparently the rivets and panel lines are a 'deal-breaker' according to some.
 Which is ridiculous.
 They certainly don't worry me.
 In fact the fuselage 'strengthening strips' - barely discernable here - should be a little more prominent in my view and I will probably add some plastic card strips to replicate this..

-I don't much care for colorized photos although the net (and certain publications) are full of them.
-This particular image though caught my eye as being very well done.
+I don't much care for colorized photos although the net (and certain publications like Andy Saunder's dreadful 'Iron Cross') are full of them.
+This particular image though caught my eye as being quite well done, although with everyone wearing 'blue' or 'white' its obvious that the 'colorizer' (I'm not calling him an artist ..) got tired of shuffling pixels around..

 It depicts B-17 F-95-BO, Serial Nr.
 42-30315, Marking: S, named "Battle Queen – Peg of my Heart" 8th Air Force, 390th BG, (569th BS), based at Framlingham, England following a belly-landing in Utzenstorf, Switzerland on 17 August 1943, the Regensburg mission.
 Image via the 390th BG Memorial musuem at Framlingham/Parham airfield and 'Increbile Colorization Photos'